caseymcj/raspberrypi_node_camera_web_streamer/README.md

 ```

 `videoStream.acceptConnections` accepts 4 parameters: `express` module, `settings object` (optional), `path` to host the streaming resource (optional), and `isVerbose` (optional).

+The last video frame captured can also be retrieved as a .jpg image by calling `videoStream.getLastFrame()`.
+If no frame has been captured (which can happen if no users have connected yet), then this will be `null`.